-The responder endpoint analysis evaluated the proportion of patients who achieved a PASI-50 (a meaningful clinical response) or greater reduction in PASI score at week 16.
-As shown in the figure below, 25% to 32% of patients across the three EDP1815 treated cohorts achieved a PASI-50 or greater reduction at week 16 compared to 12% on placebo.
-In cohorts 1 and 2, this difference in response rate was statistically significant (p <0.05).
+In Part A, 25% to 32% of patients across the three EDP1815 treated cohorts achieved a PASI-50 or greater reduction at week 16 compared to 12% on placebo.
+In Cohorts 1 and 2, this difference in response rate was statistically significant (p <0.05).
 Cohort 3 was not statistically significant, but directionally similar (25% vs. 12%).
 The pooled PASI-50 response across all three EDP1815 cohorts, an exploratory analysis, was 29% vs. 12% for placebo and was also statistically significant with a p-value of 0.027.
-An increase in the number of capsules of EDP1815 did not lead to a dose response.
+EDP1815 was observed to be well tolerated in Part A (treatment phase) of the trial.
+The safety data were comparable to placebo, and there were no drug related serious adverse events.
+Part B results in February 2022 demonstrated durable and deeper clinical responses without any new psoriasis medication being used during this time.
+There were no drug-related adverse events in Part B, and no flare or rebound following cessation of dosing.